-The University of Cambridge Department of Clinical Biochemistry trains science and medical graduates.
+The Department of Clinical Biochemistry trains science and medical graduates.
 It conducts high quality biomedical research in the fields of diabetes, obesity, related endocrine and metabolic disorders, and the molecular cell biology of membrane traffic pathways.

 The School of Clinical Medicine is recognised as a leader in biomedical research, clinical education and healthcare innovation.
 It is an integral part of the Cambridge Biomedical Campus, a world-leader in the development of new medicines and treatments, and at the forefront of stem cell research and the fight against cancer and infectious disease.

-The Computer Laboratory is internationally recognised as a pioneer, and continuing leader, in computer science and technology.
-The Laboratory's staff has included two Turing Award winners, and fellows of the major science and engineering academies in both the UK and USA.
+The Department of Computer Science and Technology is internationally recognised as a pioneer, and continues to be a leader, in its subjects.
+The Department's staff has included two Turing Award winners, and fellows of the major science and engineering academies in both the UK and USA.

 CUCC and CUWCC are the cricket clubs for students of the University of Cambridge.
 As long ago as 1710, cricket was being played on the University's grounds.
 The first Varsity Match in 1827 established the tradition of a spirited rivalry with Oxford that has evolved into one of the most endearing series of amateur sporting competitions in the world.

 The Institute of Criminology, founded by Sir Leon Radzinowicz in 1959, has exerted a strong influence on the development of the discipline.
 Research interests include prisons, adolescent and young adult development, penal theory and ethics, and understanding of the causes, the consequences, and the prevention of interpersonal violence.